Peyton Place (1957)

 And that’s it for today!

 Be sure to come back next week when I review Lana’s spectacular performance as the beautiful and villainous Lady de Winter in what I think is the best version of The Three Musketeers (1948) ever put on film!
 Lana Turner?
 Gene Kelly?
 Van Hefflin?
 Vincent Price?
 You know this is a good one!
-Be sure to check my site calendar for showtimes!
+Be sure to check out the TCM film schedule for showtimes!